Großenhain: History

+A military airfield was created near the town, opening in February 1914.
+From 1945 to 1993, this served as an air base of the Soviet Air Force, complete with a secret facility storing nuclear weapons.

 Kulturzentrum Grossenhain (the culture centre) was recently created, cleverly converting the ruined fragments of Schloss Grossenhain into a modern building.

-On May 24, 2010, Großenhain was hit by a rain-wrapped F3 tornado which killed 1 & injured 40 others.
+On 24 May 2010 Großenhain was hit by a rain-wrapped F3 tornado which killed 1 and injured 40 others.
 This event made sirens sound for 60 seconds in and around Großenhain.
-The fatality was a 6 year old girl who was killed by a downed tree.
+The fatality was a 6-year-old girl who was killed by a falling tree.

 Geography

 Großenhain is located on the river Röder, 30 km northwest of Dresden, and 17 km east of Riesa.

 It is also situated on Via Regia from Görlitz to Santiago de Compostela.

 Divisions

 The town Großenhain consists of Großenhain proper and the following Ortschaften or municipal divisions: